Craig E. Jones, Q.C.

 Professor Jones’s current research focuses on the psychology of advocacy and judging.
 His major recent article is “The Troubling New Science of Legal Persuasion: Heuristics and Biases in Judicial Decision Making"”, published in the Advocates’ Quarterly.
 He continues to practice before the Courts of British Columbia and Canada.

 He has served on the boards of the BC Civil Liberties Association (including two terms as president), the PIVOT Legal Society, and Habitat for Humanity Kamloops.
 He was recognized by TRU as a distinguished alumnus in 2008, and, in 2011, he was appointed Queen’s Counsel in recognition of “exceptional merit and contribution to the practice of law."

-Professor Jones teaches Torts in the first year curriculum and courses in Advanced Advocacy and Class Actions in the upper years.
+Professor Jones teaches Constitutional Law in the first-year curriculum and courses in Advanced Advocacy and Class Actions in the upper-years.

 - 2012 Craig Jones, A Cruel Arithmetic (Toronto: Irwin Law Book, 2012).

 - 2005 Jamie Cassels & Craig Jones, The Law of Large Scale Claims: Products Liability, Toxic Torts and Complex Litigation in Canada (Toronto: Irwin Law Book, 2005).

 - 2003 Craig Jones, Theory of Class Actions [with foreword by David Rosenberg] (Toronto: Irwin Law Book, 2003).

 - 2014 Craig Jones, "Introduction" in Janet Walker et al., Class Actions in Canada: Cases, Notes and Materials (Toronto: Emond Montgomery)